Agent Runtime

 - Recursively reads all

-for all code skills while allowing the agent to handle discovery and invocation automatically.
+This design keeps code generation centralized in the mirror code generator while allowing the agent to handle discovery and invocation automatically.

 Review Modes